Individuals in the following categories will rely on clinical supervision for registration purposes:

 Structured peer group supervision differs from group clinical supervision in that the latter is led by a clinical supervisor, whereas the former includes at least one member who would qualify as a clinical supervisor but is an equal participant (not the leader).
 Structured peer group supervision often occurs in an institutional setting but may be formalized outside such settings.

 At application, a grandparenting applicant may have submitted all of their clinical supervision hours that were completed in a group format.
-Once registered, a grandparented member requiring additional clinical supervision to meet the independent practice requirements must complete half of the outstanding clinical supervision hours in an individual or dyadic format.
+Once registered, a grandparented registrant requiring additional clinical supervision to meet the independent practice requirements must complete half of the outstanding clinical supervision hours in an individual or dyadic format.

 Practitioners who applied through grandparenting could include group clinical supervision that included up to 12 supervisees.